 In business, lingering problems rarely have a single or simple solution.
 That’s why they linger.

-In the Shoals and Shallows
+Getting Stuck In the Shoals and Shallows

 People tend to base their judgments on what they can identify above the waterline, so to speak: immediately, and easily.
 Not surprisingly, once people think they “see” the answer, and it feels straightforward and satisfying, they may neglect looking any deeper.
 But with a thornier problem, a tougher review is required.

 When something has been “hurting” for a long time, it’s not enough just to look at that particular spot.
-You need to step back far enough to view the entire organism and see its underlying conditions and history of symptoms; you also may need to bring multiple viewpoints together.
+You need to step back far enough to view the entire structure and see its underlying conditions and history of symptoms; you also may need to bring multiple viewpoints together.

 Before You Put a Hole in the Ship